A Foodcentric Life

 • Baking soda: Check expiration the date on your can or bag before baking as it's another natural leavening agent for baked goods without yeast.

-• Butter: Use sweet or unsalted butter so you control the salt level.
+• Butter: Use sweet or unsalted butter.
+Irish butter is good but use what you have.

 • Buttermilk: Buttermilk gives baked goods a light, moist texture.
 It's natural the acidity reacts with the baking soda and powder to help the bread rise.
 See substitutions for buttermilk below.